-I miss those days of "real" street style.
+I miss those days of that “real” style street.
 When people dressed for the day ahead and not just for a scheduled photo shoot.
-The days when Sportsgirl would send a photographer out to the streets of Melbourne purposely to capture uber stylish beings who were literally just going about their daily business.
+The days when Sportsgirl would send a photographer out to the streets of Melbourne to purposely capture uber stylish beings who were literally just going about their daily business.
 Sabo Skirt’s early days of posing beside ordinary red brick lined suburban streets of Brisbane.
 Or Leandra Medine’s outfit of the day captured out on her fabulous New York City apartment balcony.
 I sound like an old fogy, stuck in her ways reminiscing about those intermittent moments of yesteryear.
 I’m not shaming the wonderful practice of creativity.
 The kind were we spend countless hours meticulously penning every detail, studiously searching for locations to capture our money making shots.
 I really do enjoy that side of street style blogging.
 Those contrasting outfits against stark walls or pairing ones ensemble with a deliciously luscious landscape/scene.